-On July 31, 2010, the Escondido Police Department conducted a DUI Sobriety / Drivers License Checkpoint in the 3300 block of Bear Valley Parkway from 6:00 PM until 12:00 AM.
+On July 2, 2010, the Escondido Police Department conducted a DUI Sobriety / Drivers License Checkpoint at the intersection of Valley Parkway and Avenida del Diablo from 6:00 PM until 12:00 AM.
 The emphasis of this checkpoint was to detect intoxicated and unlicensed drivers as well as to provide a highly visible operation to deter driving under the influence.

 The following activity resulted from this checkpoint:

 This checkpoint operated in conjunction with Mothers Against Drunk Driving and the North County Law Enforcement Traffic Safety Council.

 60 Year Old Male Struck and Killed by Train

 At approximately 11:00 AM on July 1st, a northbound Coaster train carrying approximately 50 passengers struck and killed a 60 year old male who stood on the tracks as the train passed through the Cassidy Street intersection in Oceanside.
 Preliminary reports indicate that this was a suicide.
 Oceanside Police and San Diego County Sheriff’s Deputies are investigating.

 All train service in the vicinity of the incident was temporarily halted.
 Immediately following the incident, passengers on the northbound Coaster train were transported via charter bus to the Oceanside Transit Center.
 Southbound Coaster passengers headed toward San Diego were transported via Amtrak after a parallel track was reopened.